 Results are reported confidentially to decision makers, and are later formatted and submitted to journals as academic publications.

-Alternatively, policy-relevant research questions are posed by investigators in the Stakeholder Advisory Panel.
+Alternatively, policy-relevant research questions are posed by investigators in the Strategic Advisory Panel.
 Results of completed projects that may be of interest to decision makers are disseminated directly to these end users, while also being published as peer-reviewed academic publications.